 HER: We had a party at our house recently where, in a haze of whisky-laced apple cider and white wine, I told my siblings that we had tried sex clubs and vacationed at Hedonism.
-They all had the same conservative, mid-western upbringing I did, but, like me, they’re all very sexual and pretty liberal in their views.
-At least that’s what I told myself as these secrets came tumbling out and their mouths dropped further open.
+They all had the same conservative, religious upbringing I did, but, like me, they’re all very sexual and pretty liberal in their views.
+At least that’s what I told myself as these secrets came tumbling out and their jaws dropped further open.
 They wouldn’t judge me, would they?
 When I woke up the next morning, though, tired and hung-over, I felt a sharp pang of regret that I had opened my stupid mouth.
-What if they told my parents or my daughters?
+What if they told my parents or my kids?
 What if they knew people I worked with and told them?
 We all know how tempting juicy bits of gossip are.
 UGH!

 HIM: That would never have happened to me.
 I’m instinctively more cautious than you when it comes to talking about sex.
 It’s always been that way for me.
 In my childhood home, the subject was never, ever mentioned.
-And then at 21 I married a very religious woman who was not into sex.
+And then, at 21, I married a very religious woman who was not into sex.
 The silence more or less continued.
 I never truly had ‘permission to speak freely’.
 There was one close friend I talked to about sexual matters, but that was mainly a tale of woe.

 That all changed when I met you.
 I promised myself from the beginning that I would discuss everything with you, and that if I had a desire or fantasy (no matter how crazy), you would know about it.
 As a result, I’m enjoying a sexual adventure that I would never have dreamt possible.
 I want to shout it from the rooftops, which is part of the motivation for this blog.
 Yet for all this sense of emancipation, we still feel constrained.
 We write anonymously.
 We avoid using our real names, hiding behind the pronouns ‘HIM’ and ‘HER’.